 Even getting a divorce is a male affair!

 Lots of Pakistani women are coerced to adopt ethnic attire because everyone in the community dresses in ethnic attire.
-Entire neighbourhoods of Bradford and Birmingham feel like parts of Saudi Arabia (I’ve lived in the Middle East, I’m not talking about cultural norms but imaginary identities), which is saying something given the Pakistanis that live there originated from South Asia.
+Entire neighbourhoods of Bradford and Birmingham feel like parts of Saudi Arabia (I’ve lived in the Middle East, I’m not talking about cultural norms but imaginary identities; I have a lot of respect for Arabic speaking cultures), which is saying something given the Pakistanis that live there originated from South Asia.
 How and why this has become possible is not related to the exercise of personal autonomy (a good thing; it’s perfectly okay to wear the ‘abayah’), but controlling-elements within the larger society.

 It’s about identity politics and control.

 I’m a liberal when I offer my observations and I respect the choices people make.
 I’m not motivated by insular rightwing rhetoric looking for foreign norms to hate.
 Lots of British Pakistani women have convinced themselves that the decision not to dress in western attire is of their choosing.
 These are the same British Pakistanis who choose to wear western attire in foreign countries, resorting back to the shalwar kameez once in Leeds, Birmingham or Luton.
 I would have found such behavioural norms bizarre had I not been able to appreciate the underlying reasons.
 Muslim women live in bounded groups controlled by patriarchy.
 “Infractions” of the patriarchal cultural order, wrongly conflated with Islam, are not necessarily punitive but a kind of emotional blackmail.